Running Calorie Burn Calculator

 Why does running on hills or trail burn more calories than flat road running?

 Uphill running requires your muscles to perform additional work against gravity, increasing oxygen demand and heart rate significantly above flat-ground equivalents.
-Downhill running, while less aerobically demanding, creates greater eccentric muscle loading that adds metabolic cost and post-run muscle damage.
 Trail surfaces add instability, forcing constant micro-corrections from stabiliser muscles throughout each stride.
-Collectively these factors are captured by terrain multipliers: hills add roughly 20% and trail roughly 15% to the flat-ground calorie estimate.
-If your route mixes terrain types, a blended multiplier between 1.0 and 1.2 gives a reasonable approximation.
+Collectively these factors are captured by terrain multipliers: rolling hills add 15%, trail/dirt adds 20%, and steep hills add 30% to the flat-road calorie estimate.
+If your route mixes terrain types, a blended multiplier between 1.0 and 1.3 gives a reasonable approximation.

 How accurate are running calorie calculators compared to a heart rate monitor?